matrix-org/matrix-spec-proposals/proposals/3901-deleting-state.md

 gathered together for now to ensure we keep their shared purpose in mind: reducing the burden of uninteresting state.

-Additionally, this document contains a definition of "deleted" state, which is referenced in several of the sub-proposals.
+Additionally, this document contains a definition of "obsolete" state, which is referenced in several of the sub-proposals.

 The sub-proposals are all believed to be independent[1], but they are listed in